Back to Articles

 The History of IQ Testing: From Binet to Modern Assessments

-The measurement of human intelligence has a rich and sometimes controversial history spanning over a century.
-Understanding this history helps us appreciate both the power and limitations of modern IQ tests.
+Measuring human intelligence has a rich and sometimes controversial history spanning more than a century.
+Understanding that history helps us appreciate both the power and the limits of modern IQ tests.

 The Birth of Intelligence Testing (1905)